macctown/PIPDemo/README.md

 - Click "Crawl Researchers" then and refresh page after seen "success" message, then you should be able to see a list of researchers
 - Open detail page of a researcher, and find his profile page on "Google Scholar", paste that url into 'Profile' feild and click "Crawl Papers".
 - Refresh that page and you should be able to see a list of the researcher's publications
+- *NOTE*: you will get blocked if you crawl publication from google scholar very frequently.